Half-time review

 Documents to be sent to the half-time committee

-The doctoral student should send the following documents to the half-time committee by no later than two weeks before the scheduled half-time review:
+The doctoral student should see to that the following documents are recieved by the half-time committee no later than two weeks before the scheduled half-time review:

 • The half-time report